Election Day (song): Lyrical content

-This additional verse was also included in the lyrics which were printed on the back of the sleeve of the Cryptic Cut No Voice release.
+This additional verse was also included in the lyrics which were printed on the back of the sleeve of the "Cryptic cut no voice" release.

 Music video

-The dark and moody video — with Gothic imagery inspired by Jean Cocteau's 1946 film, La Belle et la Bête — was shot in and around Paris in late September 1985.
+The dark and moody video—with Gothic imagery inspired by Jean Cocteau's 1946 film, La Belle et la Bête—was shot in and around Paris in late September 1985.
 It was directed by Roger Christian.
 There is a short cameo appearance by an actor dressed like William S. Burroughs.
 A documentary film was made on the filming and production of the music video.

 Official remixes

-This was the first Duran Duran–related single to have more than one remix of the lead track, a feature that would continue on "Notorious" a year later.
+It was the first Duran Duran–related single to have more than one remix of the lead track, a feature that would continue on "Notorious" a year later.
 There were a total of seven mixes of "Election Day":